Avneesh002/Fashion-square/readme.md

 - CSS
 - HTML

-<h4>A Collaborative Project built by 5 members developed in 5 days. </h4>
+## It is a Collaborative Project built by 5 developers in 5 days.
+ * Avneesh Grover
+ * Rahul Dudka
+ * Kirtiraj Ingale
+ * Satan Sharma
+ * kallol sarkar

 # Overview

 # Home Page